ShirshoDipto/social-media-client/README.md

 # NoseBook

 NoseBook is a Facebook clone that I have made as a final project for my full stack web development course.
-It has the core functionalities that Facebook has, which includes uploading posts, commenting on posts, liking a post/comment, sending/accepting friends requests, real time messaging, and real time notification system for posts, messages, friend requests etc.
+It has the core functionalities that Facebook has, which includes uploading posts, commenting on posts, liking a post/comment, sending/accepting friend requests, real time messaging, and real time notification system for posts, messages, friend requests etc.

 [View Live](https://nosebook-social.netlify.app)